starfederation/datastar-restructure-interim/design/SDK.md

 ##### ConsoleMode

-An enum of Datastr supported console modes.
+An enum of Datastar supported console modes.
 Will be a string over the wire Valid values should match the [ConsoleAPI](https://developer.mozilla.org/en-US/docs/Web/API/console) methods and currently include

 * assert